Last updated on October 28th, 2025 at 12:40 am

 The roots of Greek mythology can be traced back to several ancient cultures, particularly the Minoan civilization on Crete (circa 3000–1450 BCE) and the Mycenaean civilization (circa 1600–1100 BCE).
 Archaeological evidence, such as frescoes, pottery, and tablets, suggests that many of the stories and deities in classical Greek mythology have older antecedents from these Bronze Age societies.

-Mythology was preserved and transmitted mainly through oral tradition long before it was codified in written form by poets like Homer and Hesiod around the 8th century BCE.
-These poets didn’t just entertain; they organized and interpreted the myths, shaping the framework that defines Greek mythology today.
+For centuries, these myths were preserved and passed down orally, long before poets like Homer and Hesiod codified them in writing around the 8th century BCE.
+These poets did more than entertain—they organized and interpreted the myths, shaping the framework that defines Greek mythology today.

 Influence Through the Ages